Agency 17: Data and Publishing Agency

 The Data and Publishing Agency’s roles require contractors to assist in instances where participants are unable to navigate the system and get what they need, or the system needs to be monitored for improvement.
 In both instances, the agency maintains a database of contractors for various services that participants and agencies need.

 Data integrity and security are largely automated exercises, with participants rarely needing the services of data experts to assist them.
 The agency, however, needs the systems to be constantly monitored to ensure they are working optimally.
 It hires the necessary contractors through a competitive process for a specific amount of time.
-Contractors work with operational presidencies in this process.
-The operational presidencies then recommend any changes needed to the executive presidency, which then executes them, through the system, or contractors.
+Contractors work with bureau presidencies in this process.
+Bureau presidencies then recommend any changes needed to the agency presidency, which then executes them, through the system, or contractors.

 Some aspects of publishing are not easily automatable.
 Editing, and proofreading, frequently require a human touch, so that a work of literature can easily connect with the audience.
 The Data and Publishing Agency has a register of contractors that shows contractors who are experts in these fields and provides means through which they can easily connect with their clients and content creators.